strdco/scan.datasatsto.se/README.md

 Returns HTTP/200 if successful, 500 if not.

-Displays an error message if there's no code, prompting the user to set up the terminal first.
+Displays an error message if there's no cached code, prompting the user to set up the terminal first.

+For POST requests, the "note" parameter is saved as a plaintext description in the "Note" column of the scans table.

 ## Store a exhibitor code as a cookie